toshi0607/Go-FAQ-Japanese-Edition/original.md

 We understand that this is a point of contention.
-There are many things in the Go language and libraries that differ from modern practices, simply because we feel it's sometimes worth trying a different approach.
+There are many things in the Go language and libraries that differ from modern practices, simply because we feel it’s sometimes worth trying a different approach.

 ### Why build concurrency on the ideas of CSP?